|

 use to call on the Government and the Public Administration,

-Members can either pose direct questions, or ask for clarifications
+of thirty days.
+Members can either pose direct questions,

-about any of a whole range of issues, such as the current
+or ask for clarifications about any of a whole range of issues,

-status of a given works project, or the respective call for
+such as the current status of a given works project, or the

-the contract to build a hospital, school or any other social
+has been awarded the contract to build a hospital, school

-Government or Public Administration acts concerning matters
+or Public Administration acts concerning matters covered by

-covered by the law on state secrets are excluded.
+the law on state secrets are excluded.

-In addition, the rules on
+In addition, the rules on Parliamentary

-of government, by granting
+executive branch of government, by granting Committees of

-the power to requisition all the documentation concerning
+Inquiry the power to requisition all the documentation concerning

 a given issue or specific proceedings.
 They can also summon